IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 | CCS_BIND_APP=*&lt;appname&gt;*       | Bind a service to a container.
 Use the `CCS_BIND_APP` environment variable to bind an app to the container.
 The app is bound to the target service and acts as a bridge that allows {{site.data.keyword.Bluemix_notm}} to bring your bridge app’s `VCAP_SERVICES` information into the running container instance.
 For more information about creating a bridge app, see [Binding a service to a container](../../../containers/container_integrations_binding.html){: new_window}. |
 | CCS_BIND_SRV=*&lt;service_instance_name1&gt;*,*&lt;service_instance_name2&gt;* | To bind a Bluemix service directly to a container without using a bridge app, use CCS_BIND_SRV.
 This binding allows Bluemix to inject the VCAP_SERVICES information into the running container instance.
 To list multiple Bluemix services, include them as part of the same environment variable. |
 | LOG_LOCATIONS=*&lt;path_to_file&gt;* | Add a log file to be monitored in the container.
 Include the `LOG_LOCATIONS` environment variable with a path to the log file. |
-*Table 9.
-Commonly used environment variables*
+{: caption="Table 9.
+Commonly used environment variables" caption-side="top"}

    <dl>